 After several trips to the hardware store and trying these methods, and your toilet keeps running, it might be a good idea to call an expert plumber.
 An experienced plumbing team understands your toilet mechanism and can repair the issues with your toilet, such as blockages, leaks, and broken flush buttons.
 It is best to call a fully licensed plumber with the experience to fix your constantly running toilet, replace parts (float cup, valve seal, toilet flappers, refill valve, lift arm, lift wire, etc.), unblock the toilet, and know how a toilet system works.

-If you also encounter other toilet problems besides running toilets, there’ll be signs you need to watch out for to tell you’re in immediate need of toilet repairs.
+If you also encounter other toilet problems besides running toilets, there will be signs you need to watch out for to tell you’re in immediate need of toilet repairs.
 Pay close attention and listen to any gurgling or suctioning noises from other bathroom fixtures, such as the sink or the shower.
 If you check the toilet’s metal components and see rust or corrosion, the parts have worn out and need replacement.
 Don’t delay, for rust spreads throughout multiple parts.

 If you need to flush multiple times to finish the job, there is likely an issue with the mechanism that handles your flushing, clogged water jets and low water pressure.
-And if clogging occurs more than once a week, your toilet might have an issue.
+If clogging occurs more than once a week, your toilet might have an issue.
 Call your trusted expert plumber to repair your Sydney toilet sooner.

 Getting Expert Plumbing Help